 A dirty air filter is the most frequent reason an air conditioner stops cooling.
 When the filter becomes clogged with dust and debris, it severely restricts airflow.
 This blockage forces your air conditioning system to work harder and can even cause the evaporator coils to freeze, completely stopping the cooling process.

 Solution: Check and replace your air filter every 1-3 months, especially during peak cooling seasons.
-A clean filter ensures optimal airflow and system efficiency.
+A clean filter ensures optimal airflow, improves indoor air quality, and maintains system efficiency.
 Learn more about air filter replacement.

 2. Low Refrigerant Levels